forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 ## Important notes

- * We don't support data migration from v1 to v2, so you will need to archive the database manually for future reference if the data is important to you.
+ * Forseti doesn't support data migration from v1 to v2.
+If you want to keep the v1 data, you will need to manually archive the database.
- * [Forseti v2 configuration]({% link _docs/latest/configure/general/index.md %}) is different than v1 so
+ * [Forseti v2 configuration]({% link _docs/latest/configure/general/index.md %}) is different than v1.
+You
-   you can not replace the v2 configuration file with the v1 configuration file.
+   can't replace the v2 configuration file with the v1 configuration file.
  * In v2, all resources are inventoried.
 You won't be able to configure Inventory to include or exclude resources.

 ## Upgrade to v2